 With this kind of increased knowledge of the agile team dynamics, managers can be empowered to make decisions that provide the infrastructure to optimize performance.
 This is a win-win situation for the individuals involved and the eventual output of the project.

 Let me share an example of how a team rebuilt the trust which got lost during the project release phase.

 All the agile team members, BAs, Project Managers, QA Team and Technical team got together in a meaningful conversation where everyone had to speak about how to fulfill the need of the customer.
 All of them agreed upon their responsibilities to make the project successful and started working towards the goal.

-So, organizations need Agile Teams, that are high performing teams.
+So, organizations need Agile Team Dynamics, that are high performing teams.
 And to build such teams, one integral element is the Leadership of the organization.
 Management and senior leadership must realize the factors that contribute to making high-performing teams.
 Their language, behavior, support, and actions go a long way toward creating and sustaining the culture of high-performing teams.
 The reward is a team that consistently brings out the best in its people.